clearscreen/OctoPrint-PrusaLevelingGuide/README.md

 ## Known Issues
 * Installation may silently fail due to missing system dependencies. **You should upgrade to OctoPi 0.18+** or SSH into your pi and run the command `sudo apt install libatlas3-base`.
-* This plugin will calculate the relative values for you and will not work with firmware modifications that change the G81 response.
+* This plugin calculates relative values from the printer's mesh report.
+It will not work with firmware that significantly alters the format of the G81 or G29 T reports.
 * Z Calibration can effect bed leveling.
 If you re-calibrate your Z-axis after leveling your bed, it might look like the whole left or right side of the bed is suddenly higer/lower than the other side.
 The reason for this is, that the Z-axis leadscrews might have changed their angular position relative to each other due to soft mechanical upper stops.
 If this is the case, try to rotate one of the leadscrews by hand by one or two clicks instead of re-adjusting the bed again.

 ## Preheating profiles